dehuszar/nvim-starter/README.md

 What's included here?
 A custom colorscheme, statusline, tabline, lsp client config, session helper, terminal toggle, completion config, and file navigation helper.

+Note: I will move this to its own repository at some point, 'cause it turns out I have use case for this config.

 ## Requirements

-* Neovim v0.9 or greater.
+* Neovim v0.7 or greater.
 * git.
 * [lua-language-server](https://github.com/LuaLS/lua-language-server)
 * [typescript-language-server](https://github.com/typescript-language-server/typescript-language-server)